semrush/intergalactic/website/docs/components/progress-bar/progress-bar.md

 The progress bar should not remain in the 100% state.
 Once the process is completed, either a success message should be displayed, or the user should be provided with further actions.

-> If it is not possible to perform the action immediately, display the success status and instruct the user on what to do next.
+> If it isn’t possible to perform the action immediately, display the success status and instruct the user on what to do next.

 ### Animation